MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 2. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Compliance Center as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

-3. In the **Compliance Center**, in the left navigation pane, select **Policies** and under **Data** select **Retention**.
+3. In the **Compliance center**, in the left navigation pane, select **Policies** and under **Data** select **Retention**.

 4. On the **Information Governance** page, in the **Retention** tab, select **+ New retention policy**.

-5. On the **Name your policy page**, for the **Name** and **Description** enter the following information:
+5. On the **Name your retention policy** page, for the **Name** and **Description** enter the following information:

 	- Name: Company Wide
 	- Description: All locations except for teams

 6. Select the **Next** button.

-7. In the **Choose locations to apply the policy** area make sure Exchange Email, SharePoint sites, OneDrive accounts, and Microsoft 365 Groups are selected and then select **Next**.
+7. In the **Choose locations to apply the policy** area make sure Exchange email, SharePoint sites, OneDrive accounts, and Microsoft 365 Groups are selected and then select **Next**.

-8. On the **Retention settings** page, for the **Retain items for a specific period** section, enter the following information:
+8. On the **Decided if you want to retain content, delete it, or both** page, for the **Retain items for a specific period** section, enter the following information:

 	- Retain items for a specific period: Three Years
-	- **Start the retention period based on**: When it was last modified
+	- **Start the retention period based on**: When items were last modified

 9. Select the **Next** button.

-10. On the **Review your settings** page, select the **Submit** button
+10. On the **Review and finish** page, select the **Submit** button.

+11. Once your policy is created, select the **Done** button.

 You have successfully created a retention policy for the Exchange email, Microsoft 365 groups, OneDrive, and SharePoint sites locations.
 This retention policy will retain items in these locations for three years from when the item was last modified date.
-This can take up to 24 hours to be apply in your tenant.
+This policy can take up to 24 hours to be apply in your tenant, but you can proceed to the next step.

 ### Task 2 – Create location-based Retention Policies with Filter